feydan/fiscal-elastic-kibana/README.md

 ## Installation

-- If you do not have docker and docker-compose, install it/them.
+- If you do not have docker and docker-compose, install it/them: https://docs.docker.com/docker-for-mac/install/
 - Start Elasticsearch and Kibana using docker-compose: `docker-compose up`.
 - Wait a minute or two for them to start and connect, then navigate to Kibana: http://localhost:5601 to ensure everything started properly

 ## Import data

+*For Mac users* - Before executing ./read.sh, please do the following:
+1. `brew install gxargs`
+2. Replace `xargs` with `gxargs` on line 51 of `read.sh`

 To automatically create the elasticsearch template, pipeline, and index, download the Fiscal data, and start importing, run `./read.sh`.
 Once you see the progress indicator, you can start configuring Kibana while the data is importing.